caglarkucuk/earthformer-satellite-to-radar/README.md

 Installation and setting up the data involves a couple of steps:

 ### 0) Requirements and Versions
-- CUDA: If you'd like to use GPU.
+- CUDA: To use GPU.
 CUDA 11.6 was available in the machines we ran the experiments with.
-- AWS CLI: If you'd like to download data from SEVIR repositories.
+- AWS CLI: To download data from SEVIR buckets comfortably.

 ### 1) Clone the repository and jump into the main directory
 ```bash